Importing and Exporting models to and from SkyCiv Structural 3D

 - Importing a CSV of your nodes and/or members.
 You can import your nodes simply by clicking File – Import – CSV from Structural 3D.
 Simply follow the instructions on the format required.

-- Using our Excel-SkyCiv template: this will give you a good starting basis to use Microsoft Excel to generate and import a model using our API
+- Using our Excel-SkyCiv Plugin: this will give you a good starting basis to use Microsoft Excel to generate and import a model using our API

 Importing from other Structural Analysis Software